jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

   (b) reasonable alternative sources of funding have been explored and have been exhausted.
 (6) However, the Commissioner—
-  (a) must not refund under this section any employer contributions that were made under section 93; and (b) may direct that, despite subsection (5), the amount to be refunded under this section is limited to a specified amount that, in the Commissioner's opinion, is required to alleviate the particular hardship.
+  (a) must not refund under this section any employer contributions that were made under section 93; and (b) may direct that, despite subsection (5), the amount to be refunded under this section is limited to a specified amount that, in the Commissioner’s opinion, is required to alleviate the particular hardship.
 (7) The Commissioner must give notice of the refund to the provider of the relevant KiwiSaver scheme (if any).

 ### 114 Refunds if employee loses, etc, contributions holiday notice
 (1) This section applies if—
   (a) an employee has a contributions holiday that has not yet ended; and (b) the employee starts new employment, but cannot comply with section 22(1)(c)(ii).
-(2) The employer may, at any time after the employee complies with section 22(1)(c)(ii), refund to the employee any contributions that were deducted from the employee's salary or wages before the employee complied.
+(2) The employer may, at any time after the employee complies with section 22(1)(c)(ii), refund to the employee any contributions that were deducted from the employee’s salary or wages before the employee complied.
 (3) The Commissioner may refund that money to the employee if the money is held by the Commissioner.

 ## Part 4 — KiwiSaver schemes